 The future...the first version of the station master plan, issued 1 April 2013, since revised (read on...)

 November 2018-February 2019: The AIMS project received official Congressional approval and the first of five years of funding in February 2019.
 Meanwhile, some of the "pre-AIMS" and not-directly-AIMS construction work had already begun on the SSC/IT&C Primary Operations Facility and the Ross Island Earth Station Project.
-More information here.
+Details from the AIMS site.

 May-July 2018: Two important news items: first, in mid-April, Parsons was announced as a new subcontractor to Leidos' Antarctic Support Contract (ASC)--to perform design and management for Antarctic infrastructure efforts.
 Here is the Parsons press release.
 Secondly, in late June, NSF authorized ASC to proceed with construction of what is described as the IT&C building.
 For more information about this project, see the link in the next paragraph.
 And I must also mention that while the press release states that "construction begins," my sources at McMurdo (as well as the link below) confirm that phase 1 construction would not actually begin until January 2019, and span 2 austral summers to be completed in 2020.
 So, this as a "notice to proceed" rather than a "dirt is flying" announcement.
 More information is here.